uqzhiyao/uqzhiyao.github.io/_pages/about.md

 News
 ---
 * ***30 Sep 2024**.
 Our workshop proposal has been granted.
-I will be organizing an international workshop on "Pathways to Resource Recovery from Wastewater in the Net-Zero Era", together with Prof. Liu Ye from UQ and Prof. Korad Koch TUM, Germany!
+I will be organizing an international workshop, together with Prof. Liu Ye from UQ and Prof. Korad Koch from TUM, Germany, on "Pathways to Resource Recovery from Wastewater in the Net-Zero Era"!
 Already getting excited!*
 * ***19 Sep 2024**.
 Launching my academic personal page, as a birthday gift to myself.
 Happy 30th Birthday!
 Looking forward to populating the page and documenting my academic journey.
 Better late than never!*